-> - Your Hendrix Odyssey: Engaging in Active Learning is Hendrix's distinctive program of engaged learning.
+- The Hendrix Odyssey Program is Hendrix's distinctive program of engaged learning.
 This program expands and formalizes currently available options for undergraduate research, study abroad, artistic development, internships, service experiences, and other hands-on activities.
 All students are required to complete three Odyssey experiences selected from the six categories of Artistic Creativity, Global Awareness, Professional & Leadership Development, Service to the World, Undergraduate Research, and Special Projects.

 Majors are offered in more than thirty disciplinary fields and include opportunities for interdisciplinary studies.
 All majors also include a senior capstone experience.